AnujAgrawal30/Django-JWT-Example/README.md

 - Login with anuj username provided above
 - Go to Users and add another user with credentials as required

-You can open two tabs in the different browser and login with different username and password to check.
+You can open two tabs in the different browser and login with different username and password to check..